ploomber/ploomber/doc/user-guide/scaffold.rst

     ploomber install

-To setup your development environment.
-Such command detects whether to use pip or conda, takes care of installing dependencies from both files and configures your project if it's a package (i.e., you created it with ``ploomber scaffold --package``).
+To configure your development environment.
+Such command detects whether to use pip or conda and takes care of installing dependencies from both files.
+Furthermore, it configures your project if it's a package (i.e., you created it with ``ploomber scaffold --package``).

-During deployment, only install production ignore development ones.
+During deployment, only install production dependencies and ignore development ones.

 **Note** If using ``pip``, ``ploomber install`` creates a virtual environment in your project root using the
 `venv <https://docs.python.org/3/tutorial/venv.html>`_ module in a ``venv-project-name`` directory.
-If you prefer to use another virtual environment manager, you must install dependencies with the applicable commands for the library you use.
+If you prefer to use another virtual environment manager, you must install dependencies directly.

 Locking dependencies
 --------------------

 Changes in your dependencies may break your project at any moment if you don't pin versions.
-For example, if you train a model using scikit-learn version 0.24 but only set scikit-learn as dependency (without version number).
+For example, if you train a model using scikit-learn version 0.24 but only set `scikit-learn` as a dependency (without the version number).
-As soon as scikit-learn introduces breaking API changes, your project will break.
-It is impportant to record specific version to prevent broken projects.
+As soon as scikit-learn introduces breaking API changes, your project will fail.
+It is important to record specific versions to prevent broken projects.

 You can do so with: